girlscript/winter-of-contributing/JavaScript/Topics/20.Modern_Javascript/Polyfills/README.md

-# Polyfill in Javascript
+# Polyfill in JavaScript
 The web had a beginning but it won't have an end.
 As the new features come out, they won't be supported by browsers immediately.
-For example, many new features of modern ECMAScript (javascript) are only supported by chrome, and not by all the browsers.
+For example, many new features of modern ECMAScript (JavaScript) are only supported by chrome, and not by all the browsers.
 This can be a challange where we want to implement all new features but older browsers don't support it. <br>
 Every problem has a solution and for this developers had produced a new term, **"Polyfills"**

 ## Understanding Polyfill